Places to visit in Leeds: The top 10 history and nature sights

 The family home of the Queen’s cousin, David Lascelles (Earl of Harewood) - parts of the impressive house are open to the public including those used in the filming of ITV drama ‘Victoria’.
 Don’t miss the penguin feedings and also look out for special events.
 The Cbeebies live show was held on the grounds in 2016.

 It’s fair to say most children love trains but how often do they get to ride on the oldest working railway in the UK?
 Open since 1754, this simple facility run by friendly volunteers offers rides in diesel and steam trains and is most suitable for over-fives.
 There is also a small museum.
 Expect to spend about one hour there.
 If your children are keen for more locomotive action, take the short trip to York and visit the National Railway Museum.

-Leeds is known for its fantastic shopping and its new Trinity centre offers shopping and restaurants for all the family and a cinema to boot.
+You might not think to add this to a list of educational places to visit in Leeds, but the city is known for its fantastic shopping and its new Trinity centre offers shopping and restaurants for all the family and a cinema to boot.
 But here you can also combine shopping with a bit of history (yes, really!).
 First there is Leeds’ Kirkgate Market.
 The large, covered space is a multicultural hub selling everything from food to fashion to jewellery.
 It’s where Michael Marks - of M&S fame - opened his first Penny Bazaar in 1884.
 Then there is the Victorian Corn Exchange building.
 Independent stores fill the magnificent sphere that was once the centre of trade deals.
 And finally there’s Leeds’ Victoria Quarter.
 The 1900 building has a stunning array of arcades with ornate arched ceilings and colourful mosaics - think Milan’s Vittorio Emmanuelle, but closer.